Sereg20/Task_Center/IAS_config/2 Attributes/README.md

 - Click **Save** button

 As a result Subject Name Identifier has value of User UUID.
 This configuration allows Principal Propagation mechanism to identify user by uniquie UUID field

+Proceed to the next step: [3 Create User Group]